Which city is cheaper, Adirondack Mountains or Baltimore?

 In January, Baltimore usually receives more rain than Adirondack Mountains.
 Baltimore gets 2.9 inches (74 mm) of rain, while Adirondack Mountains receives 2.6 inches (65 mm) of rain each month for the winter.

 Baltimore is much warmer than Adirondack Mountains in the spring.
-The temperature in Baltimore is usually 54°F (12°C) in April, and Adirondack Mountains stays around 46°F (8°C).
+The daily temperature in Baltimore averages around 54°F (12°C) in April, and Adirondack Mountains fluctuates around 46°F (8°C).

 In Adirondack Mountains, it's very sunny this time of the year.
 It's quite sunny in Baltimore.
 In the spring, Baltimore often gets around the same amount of sunshine as Adirondack Mountains.
 Baltimore gets 225 hours of sunny skies this time of year, while Adirondack Mountains receives 210 hours of full sun.